 Tone and Messaging

-The tone of competitor comparisons should align with the company’s overall brand.
+The tone of your competitor comparisons should align with your overall brand.
 A fact-based, neutral tone is often more persuasive than an aggressive or inflammatory approach.

 For example: